Sotiris Ninis: Parma

 In March 2012, Parma president Tommaso Ghirardi announced he had signed the Greek midfielder for the summer.

 After a disappointing 2012–13 season in which he only made 14 appearances for Parma, Ninis returned to his homeland on-loan to PAOK Salonika.
 His contract was terminated by mutual consent in August 2014.

 Return to Panathinaikos

 On 6 November 2014, Ninis signed a new contract with Panathinaikos for two-and-a-half years.

+Charleroi

+On 18 January 2016, Charleroi announced the acquisition of Sotiris Ninis for the next two years, with the attacking midfielder leaving to Panathinaikos for the second time in his career.

-Maccabi Petah Tikva
+Maccabi Petah Tikva and Hapoel Ashkelon

-On 10 September 2017, Ninis signed for one year at Maccabi Petah Tikva of the Israeli Premier League as a free agent, after being released from KV Mechelen a week earlier.
+On 10 September 2017, Ninis signed for one year at Maccabi Petah Tikva F.C. of the Israeli Premier League as a free agent, after being released from KV Mechelen a week earlier.

 In October 2018, Ninis joined Liga Leumit side Hapoel Ashkelon.
 On 8 October 2018, he scored on his debut after coming on as a substitute in a 2–1 win over Hapoel Kfar Saba.

 PAS Giannina

-On 18 November 2022 he signed 2 years contract with PAS Giannina.
+On 18 November 2022, Ninis signed two-year contract with PAS Giannina.